sahiliamsso/docs/source/authn-guide/passport.md

 Then add the routes for the strategy.
 First we are going to register the callback route and then the authenticate route.

-The authenticate route first validated the jwt token that is been sent by Gluu Server to passport server.
+The authenticate route first validates the jwt token that is been sent by Gluu Server to passport server.
 If the JWT is valid then the user is redirected to the strategy and user can be authenticated there and the response of the user authentication is redirected to callback route.